 If you have eaten out in Brussels during the past 10 years there’s a great chance you have been in a place thought out by Lakhdar Hamina-Lakhdar, creative director in the HoReCa field, developing visual concepts, menus, putting together teams and a lot more.
-His professional background and interest in cinema don’t go unnoticed in the large variety of engaging establishments he has created.
+His professional background and interest in cinema don’t go unnoticed in the large variety of establishments he has created.

 This interview is taking place in one of your recent projects, the bar and pizza joint in Saint-Gilles called Fight Club.
 Obviously, the name can’t help but make one think of the movie.
 What is your relation to cinema?

 Yes, I started out when my parents bought an old hotel in Brussels next to Bois de la Cambre and they offered me to take care of the restaurant.
-I didn’t know anything about food and wine besides having grown up in a family that appreciated good cuisine.
-My parents often invited people over for large dinner parties hence I was used to that kind of atmosphere from home.
+I didn’t know much about food and wine besides having grown up in a family that appreciated good cuisine.
+My parents often invited people over for large dinner parties which meant that I was used to that kind of atmosphere from home.
 Some friends and I ran the place, Le Café de d’Hôtel, a classic bistro restaurant with a bar upstairs.
-Since then, I’ve developed the concepts for around 20 other restaurants in Brussels, the first ones being mainly focused on Italian kitchen and wine, like Mano à Mano, Vini Cuccina, Caffè al Dente and Gazzetta.
+Since then, I’ve developed the concepts for around 20 different restaurants in Brussels, the first ones being mainly focused on Italian kitchen and wine, like Mano à Mano, Vini Cuccina, Caffè al Dente and Gazzetta.
 Later on, I set my eyes on Mexican and Asian kitchen with places like Sanzaru, Old Boy and Verigoud.
 In one of my latest projects, Malmø, close to Place Chatelain, we’re discovering sea food with details from the Nordic and French kitchen.

 As a developer of restaurant concepts, what is your role exactly?
 How many aspects around the interior and the food are you involved in?

 I’m a passion driven person and my concepts are developed based on feelings and curiosity – and by now, years of experience of course.
 When collaborators challenge me to do something new, I go with it and I travel and taste to come up with the right idea.
 The question of finding good products has become more and more important, influenced by pressing topics like sustainability and healthy farming culture.
-I have to be connected with what’s going on in society to bring relevant concepts to life, like our café and canteen Bambino which is conceived in collaboration with the co-working space Silversquare.
+I have to be connected with what’s going on in society to bring relevant concepts to life, like the café and canteen Bambino which is conceived in collaboration with the co-working space Silversquare.
 Bambino is open morning to evening throughout, offering coffee, breakfast, a lunch buffet made with organic produce and wine, tapas and pizza in the evening.
 I love to eat and after 25 years in the field, I have a good pallet.
 I search for talented chefs, give them a first direction and together we taste and try and set up the menus.
 Sometimes I’m called in to give new direction to already existing places that need a makeover or a helping hand.
 I then analyze the place from A to Z and give advice on the menu, the interior, the positioning, the location etc.

 Being involved in so many projects, you must be working a lot.
 How do you organize your time?